edgio-docs/edgio-docs/guides/applications/v7/performance/rules/features.md

 </Important>

 <edgejs>
--   If Token-Based Authentication is enabled, then only requests that provide an encrypted token and satisfy the requirements specified by that token will be honored.
+-   If Token Auth is enabled, then only requests that provide an encrypted token and satisfy the requirements specified by that token will be honored.
 -   Token values will be encrypted and decrypted using your primary and backup encryption key(s).
 -   This feature takes precedence over most features with the exception of the Rewrite URL feature.